williamboehringer/job-app/README.md

  # ❓ What it does?

-### A simple site to share job vacancies that allows you to signup, login, logout and publish your own job vacancy.
+### It is a simple site to share job vacancies that allows you to signup, login, logout and publish your own job vacancy.

 ### Here are some screenshots of the website: